usernamehw/vscode-todo-md/README.md

 # Commands

 - `todomd.toggleDone` <kbd>Alt</kbd>+<kbd>D</kbd> - Toggle Done (Completion)
+- `todomd.toggleComment` - Toggle comment.
+(Not binded by default).
 - `todomd.incrementPriority` - Increment priority.
 Or add one if it doesn't exist.
 - `todomd.decrementPriority` - Decrement priority.
 Or add one if it doesn't exist.
 - `todomd.getNextTask` - Get due task from main file.
 If none are due - get one with the highest priority.